renemoll/builder_arm_gcc/README.md

 To enter the machine, open a shell in you project folder an execute (Powershell):
 > docker run --rm -it -v ${PWD}:/work/ renemoll/builder_arm_gcc:latest /bin/bash

+## How to build the image

+* Checkout this repository
+* Execute the following command:
+> docker build -t renemoll/builder_arm_gcc .